Love Me for a Reason: Boyzone version

-"Love Me for a Reason" was revived by Irish boy band Boyzone in 1994, released as the second single from their debut album, Said and Done (1994).
+"Love Me for a Reason" was revived by Irish boy band Boyzone in 1994, released by Polydor Records as the second single from their debut album, Said and Done (1994).
 The song was released in Ireland in late 1994 and was issued in the United Kingdom several weeks later, on November 28, 1994.
-It also became their breakthrough single, reaching number one on the Irish Singles Chart and number two on the UK Singles Chart.
-In the UK, it was the 19th-best-selling single of 1994 and received a gold sales status certification for shipping over 400,000 copies in the UK.
+It also became their breakthrough single, reaching number one on the Irish Singles Chart, In the United Kingdom, the song debuted at number ten on the UK Singles Chart in early December 1994 and peaked at number two in January 1995.
+In the UK, it was the 19th-best-selling single of 1994 and received a Platinum sales certification for over 600,000 copies sold in the UK.

 Critical reception

-Peter Fawthrop from AllMusic viewed the song as a "peppy tribute" to the Osmonds.
-Caroline Sullivan from The Guardian declared it as a "gem" from their debut album.
+Peter Fawthrop from AllMusic named the song a "peppy tribute" to the Osmonds.
+Caroline Sullivan from The Guardian praised it as a "gem" from their debut album.
 In his weekly UK chart commentary, James Masterton wrote, "Be warned.
-This is just the first instalment of a cover battle over this song and could well be the start of a mini-Osmonds revival in the new year.
-For now, this cover of the Osmonds classic 1974 No.1 becomes the debut hit for the latest crop of lads to make a bid for teen stardom.
+This is just the first instalment of a cover battle over this song and could well be the start of a mini-Osmonds revival in the new year. [...]
 The timing of the release is impeccable.
 I'm a sucker for a good pop record, well made and this ranks with the best of all of them, the harmonies are impeccable and the song has a proven track record.
 Now strongly in the running for the coveted seasonal No.1 slot, Boyzone are off and running."
 Alan Jones from Music Week said that the band "enter the overcrowded teen heart-throbs staker, with a competent if uninspired rendition of the old Osmonds' hit, which should win them plenty of children's TV slots, and a place in the bottom half of the Top 40."
+Smash Hits gave it a top score of five out of five, writing, "It still sounds perfect to us!"

 Music video

-A music video was made to promote "Love Me for a Reason".
+A music video was produced to promote "Love Me for a Reason".
 It features the band performing the song in a basement, wearing black and white costumes.
 They are surrounded by large candelabras, curtains and pub height tables covered with candles.
 In between, a girl dressed in white appears.